alexzeitgeist/backup.sh/prototype/HOWTO.md

 2. **Create a config** – Copy `prototype/config.example` to `~/.config/backupsh/config`, tighten permissions (`chmod 600`), and edit any `DEFAULT_*` values you want.
 CLI flags always override config defaults.
 3. **Choose a mode** – `full` (entire filesystem with default excludes), `home` (include `/home` by default), or `custom` (requires `--include`/`--exclude`).
 Positional paths automatically switch to include-only mode unless `--compat` is enabled.
 4. **Preview before running** – `--preview` prints the resolved host, includes/excludes, encryption settings, output path, and config file in use.
 This is safe to run repeatedly.
 5. **Run the backup** – The script handles SSH sudo detection, streams `tar` output through `zstd`, and optionally encrypts with GPG (recipient or passphrase).
+Add `--verify` when you want the script to immediately decompress (and decrypt) the finished archive to confirm it is readable.
-6. **Review the report** – Each backup writes `<archive>.txt` with host, mode, include/exclude sets, encryption status, checksum, and an explanation if checksum generation was skipped.
+6. **Review the report** – Each backup writes `<archive>.txt` with host, mode, include/exclude sets, encryption status, checksum, verification result, and an explanation if checksum generation was skipped.
 Follow the report’s `Checksum note` to re-run `sha256sum` after copying archives.

 ## Configuration Cheatsheet
 - `DEFAULT_INCLUDE_PATHS`, `DEFAULT_EXCLUDE_PATTERNS`, `DEFAULT_OUTPUT_DIR`, `DEFAULT_LABEL`, and `DEFAULT_SSH_OPTIONS` remove the need for repetitive flags.